-The COVID-19 pandemic of 2020 significantly changed how we connected with our communities.
-Due to fear and misconceptions related to COVID-19, informing and educating the populace on the virus and avoiding contagion was paramount, yet the “stay at home” edict by the Governor meant people could not gather in public places for informational health programs as usual.
-It became vital that we connect with our citizens and communicate information in order to mitigate the spread of the virus.
+The COVID-19 pandemic continued to significantly change how we connected with our communities in 2021.
 The following information details how the Community Health team pivoted to care for our communities, and especially care for the most at-risk members of our region.
 The pandemic magnified health disparities and inequities for minority populations, and we acknowledged the need to address and alleviate the issues that were causing even more distress for them.

 Women's Health/Men's Health